Gaussian random field

-A Gaussian random field (GRF) within statistics, is a random field involving Gaussian probability density functions of the variables.
+In statistics, a Gaussian random field (GRF) is a random field involving Gaussian probability density functions of the variables.
 A one-dimensional GRF is also called a Gaussian process.
 An important special case of a GRF is the Gaussian free field.

 With regard to applications of GRFs, the initial conditions of physical cosmology generated by quantum mechanical fluctuations during cosmic inflation are thought to be a GRF with a nearly scale invariant spectrum.

 Construction

 One way of constructing a GRF is by assuming that the field is the sum of a large number of plane, cylindrical or spherical waves with uniformly distributed random phase.
 Where applicable, the central limit theorem dictates that at any point, the sum of these individual plane-wave contributions will exhibit a Gaussian distribution.
 This type of GRF is completely described by its power spectral density, and hence, through the Wiener–Khinchin theorem, by its two-point autocorrelation function, which is related to the power spectral density through a Fourier transformation.